First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. In the shovel race it's about transporting as much water as possible from one place to another.
-To do this, place a filled water bucket at the start and an empty bucket at the finish.
+1. In the shovel race, it's about transporting as much water as possible from one place to another.
+Place a filled water bucket at the start and an empty bucket at the finish.

 2. All players line up in turn.
 The first player holds a sand mold or a small shovel in their hand.

-3. Then go: He fills his mold with water from the bucket and runs to the destination bucket as many times as he can in one minute.
-Of course, as much water as possible should arrive there.
+3. Then go: They fill their mold with water from the bucket and run to the finish bucket as many times as they can in one minute.
+Of course as much water as possible should arrive there.

 4. After that minute, mark the water level with a piece of tape and write the child's name on it.

 5. Continue with the next player.
-Whoever brought the most water to the finish in the end wins!
+Whoever brings the most water to the finish wins!

 • garden hose